jweissman/contractual/README.md

       def unload(passengers); @current_location << passengers; @passengers = []; end
     end

-So now when we try to invoke Zeppelin.move, we'll get an exception warning us that Zeppelin is obligated to implement a method 'follow' from the interface Vehicle.
+So now when we try to invoke Zeppelin.take, we'll get an exception warning us that Zeppelin is obligated to implement a method 'follow' from the interface Vehicle.
 This is the 'hint' that the implementing developer has a bit more work to do before they can use this custom class smoothly with the rest of the system.

 ## Contributing